Freddie Mac Flex Modification

 - You must now forbear principal down to a 100 percent MTMLTV ratio (not to exceed 30 percent of the unpaid principal balance rather than the 115 percent MTMLTV ratio previously allowed under Standard and Streamlined Modifications).

 Servicers must follow the loss mitigation evaluation hierarchy as described in Single-Family Seller/Servicer Guide (Guide) Section 9201.2.

 What Servicers Need to Do

-Review Single-Family Seller/Servicer Guide (Guide) Bulletin 2016-22 requirements for the Flex Modification, including the eligibility requirements, modification terms, requirements for a streamlined offer for the Flex Modification, evaluation hierarchy, and processing and reporting requirements.
+Review Guide Chapter 9206 Modifications for the Flex Modification, including the eligibility requirements, modification terms, requirements for a streamlined offer for the Flex Modification, and processing and reporting requirements.

-We'll update Servicers directly in 2017 with more about the Flex Modification.
-In the meantime, we encourage you to bookmark this new Freddie Mac Flex Modification webpage for modification information and reminders.
+We encourage you to bookmark this Freddie Mac Flex Modification webpage for information and reminders on the Flex Modification.